 “No, ga-hrose!
 Ham Balls?”
 Yeah, my sister didn’t hold back when I told her I made them.
 Too bad she’s so far away coz I know I could convert her with these little lovelies.
-They’re the real, deal Iowa Ham Balls, heritage style.
+They’re the real, deal Iowa Ham Balls with Sweet Sour Glaze, heritage style.
 No soup or ketchup.

 Reposted for 2016: I hope you’ve had a great Thanksgiving and if you’re like me, you’re looking at the last of the leftovers thinking you really need to do something about them, now!
 I already have a post, my 12 Days of Turkey, with links to some of my favorite leftover Turkey dishes, but here’s your visual companion to it plus a few more!
 Each one better than the original turkey, if you ask me! 🙂